Leading Two-loop corrections to the mass of Higgs boson in the High scale Dirac gaugino supersymmetry: Expressions of threshold corrections

 \subsection{Two-Loop Contribution Form $SU(2)_L$ Sector}

 In the high energy regime where the electroweak symmetry is restored, two-loop corrections from top and $SU(2)_L$ gauge supermultiplets.
 Replacing $u_0$ with $u_2=9g_t^4 g_2^2/2$, it is straightforward to get the radiative correction from the weak interaction of top/stop.
-Additional contribution, following effective potential and the Feynman diagrams.
+We list the additional Feynman diagrams of the effective potential in Fig.~(\ref{fig:2lw}),

 As one may be aware that most of electroweak two-loop contributions resort to Feynman diagram approach~\cite{Martin:2003it, Goodsell:2015ira}.
-Having analytical experessions for the bubble diagrams, the corresponding Higgs quartic diagrams with zero external momenta may be obtained via the difference quotients of the effective potential w.r.t. particular variables, e.g.
+Having analytical experessions for the bubble diagrams, the corresponding Higgs quartic diagrams with zero external momenta can be obtained via the difference quotients of the effective potential w.r.t. particular variables, e.g.

 for $u=x$ the difference quotient becomes the partial derivative, i.e. $F_\alpha^{(1,0,0)}(x, x; y, z)=\partial_x F_\alpha(x, y, z)\equiv F_\alpha (x', y, z)$.
 We can classify the radiative corrections to $\lambda_R$ in the following cases.